kaushik8888/hdwallet/readme.md

 ### Run Locally
 Follow below steps to run the Application on local system.

-Clone this project from the github repository.
+Clone this project from the github repository and run below commands.

 ```bash
 $ git clone https://github.com/christiangehl/arestech-wallet.git